keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 ### Validation via `Applicative`

 `Validated` contains the valid value you want or the reasons for invalidation.
-We could fail to receive a `User` for three or more reasons related to `username`, `email`, and `password` all being invalid, which implies that term `E` represents some data containing zero or more of _something_.
+We could fail to receive a `User` for three or more reasons related to `username`, `email`, and `password` all being invalid, which implies that term `E` represents some data containing one or more of _something_.
 This has a specific implication on how we define an instance of `Applicative` for `Validated`:

 :::{.numberLines}
 ```scala